The operational leak

 Track follow-up completion rate, time to next action, manual reminders avoided, unresolved task age, and scheduling conversion.
 This is an illustrative example, not a client result.

-Why clinics choose a controlled pilot
+Why clinics choose a workflow-first approach

 Clinic questions